openforcefield/openff-interchange/docs/design.md

 ## Box vectors

-Information about the periodic box of a system is stored as a unit-tagged 3x3 matrix, following conventional periodic box vectors and the implementation in [`OpenMM`](http://docs.openmm.org/latest/userguide/theory/05_other_features.html#periodic-boundary-conditions).
+Information about the periodic box of a system is stored as a unit-tagged $3×3$ matrix, following conventional periodic box vectors and the implementation in [`OpenMM`](http://docs.openmm.org/latest/userguide/theory/05_other_features.html#periodic-boundary-conditions).

-Box vectors are by represented with nanometers internally and when requested via the getter.
+Box vectors are represented with nanometers internally and when reported.
 However, they can be set with box vectors of other units, and can also be converted as desired.

 If box vectors are passed to the setter without tagged units, nanometers will be assumed.
 The setter will immediately tag the unitless vectors with units; the internal state always has units explicitly associated with with the values.

-If a 1x3 matrix (array) is passed to the setter, it is assumed that these values correspond to the legnths of a rectangular unit cell (`a_x`, `b_y`, `c_z`).
+If a $1×3$ matrix (array) is passed to the setter, it is assumed that these values correspond to the lengths of a rectangular unit cell ($a_x$, $b_y$, $c_z$).

 Box vectors are optional; if it is `None` it is implied that the `Interchange` object represents a non-periodic system.